vivekpandey790/Learn-Node-js/README.md

 # Learn-Node-js
-This repo will have hand-on and all theoretical knowledge Below topics will be covered in this.
+This repo will have list down the topics required to gain good knowledge in Javascript and Node Js Below topics will be covered in this.

-# Topics
+# Topics - Basic concepts
 * What is Node Js
 * Where does Node JS run
 * How does Node js work